Autosomal dominant syndrome with variable expressivity.

 Hypomelanotic ash-leaf macules on the lower leg of a child with tuberous sclerosis complex.

-A, Hypomelanotic macules on the lateral chest of an ...
+A, Hypomelanotic macules on the lateral ...